managedcoder/BotFrameworkAccelerators/DialogAccelerator/README.md

     When you've finished all the tasks the code should compile without errors and you'll be ready to integrate it into the `MainDialog`.
-5. Dependency-inject the dialog into 'MainDialog' by adding `GetLibraryCardDialog getLibraryCard,` to the constructor of the `MainDialog` class in **MainDialog.cs**
+5. Dependency-inject the dialog into `MainDialog` by adding `GetLibraryCardDialog getLibraryCard,` to the constructor of the `MainDialog` class in **MainDialog.cs**
 > <img src="/Images/DialogDI.png" width="400">